mbabynames search ✿

 Chance Gabriel

-"noble and strong" (Chance) meets "God is my strength" (Gabriel).
+"good fortune" (Chance) meets "God is my strength" (Gabriel).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Gabriel (2 syllables) builds on the shorter Chance, giving the name forward momentum.

 Chance Julian